tapgiants/graphql/README.md

 );
 ```

-## ApolloWrapper API
+## Errors API

-### Props

-#### `uri: String`

-The uri prop is a string endpoint to a GraphQL server

-### formatGQLErrors(errors: Array):Object function
+### formatGQLErrors(errors: Array):Object
->Errors array should follow the GraphQL convetions described in the *GraphQL conventions* section
+>An errors array returned from the server should follow the GraphQL convetions described in the *GraphQL conventions* section

-Accepts an array which represnets the GraphQL errors with the following format.
+Transforms an errors array to a key value object.

+#### Arguments

+**errors**: Array - Array with errors.

 ```js
 [{ key: "name", message: "can't be blank"}]
 ```

-Returns key value object where the key is the name of the field and
+**Returns** key value object where the key is the name of the field and
-the value is the error.
+the value is the error message.

 ```js
 { name: "can't be blank" }